aelithron/novabot/README.md

 ```sh

 ```
+### Other Installation Methods
+Anything other than Docker is not officially supported.
+However, you can DM me on Discord (@aelithron) and I will try to help.
+Some basic tips for setting it up:
+- Your platform must have Node.JS with NPM (I personally suggest version 21 or higher)
+- You must supply environment variables to the bot, namely BOT_TOKEN and CLIENT_ID, but also any Jellyfin configuration you use.
+- You must install typescript and tsx globally (`npm install --global typescript tsx`)
+- You must clean-install the bot's dependencies (`npm ci`)
+- For starting the bot, either run `npm run start` or `tsx index.ts --reload-cmds`
+- I recommend auto restarting when crashed, since many things can technically crash the bot and you don't want it to stay broken.
 ## Configuring
 Now, it's time to configure your bot!
 This is the final required step.
 In the original setup guide, your bot should have created a file called config.json with a bunch of options.